 More greasing tips:

-- Apply with a paper cupcake holder, a paper towel, a piece of wax paper, the butter wrapper paper or a plastic baggy.
+- Apply with a cupcake wrapper, a paper towel, a piece of wax paper, the butter wrapper or a plastic baggy.
 You could also use a pastry brush.

 - Try dusting the tins with a bit of the dry cake mix or cocoa (for chocolate) instead of flour.